-Suffice it to say we bade each other a fond goodnight, and I went my way.
-Elektra didn’t ask me to stay the night, but I’ve been feeling so wild these days I think I might actually have done so had she asked.
-What did it matter after all?
-If God was going to strike me dead he would already have done it by now.
+Suffice it to say we bade each other a fond goodnight, and I went on my way.
+Elektra didn’t ask me to stay the night, although I was feeling so wild these days I think I might actually have done so had she asked.

 But still I must admit I preferred just going home to my little attic room.
 This had been by far the longest day of my life, and I was ready for some quiet solitude.
 Speaking of which I decided to take an indirect route home; if the battle royal was still in progress and had spread farther down Washington Street I had no desire to get involved.
 Let them fight on without me until they dropped one by one.
 Henceforth Arnold Schnabel would be the Switzerland of human beings.
 So I walked down to the beach and turned right on Beach Drive.
 The ocean crashed obliviously and darkly and, tired as I was, for two cents I would have stripped down on the other side of Frank’s Playland and gone in for a swim.
 But I remembered the promise I had made to Elektra, no more solitary night-time swims, and I couldn’t bring myself to go against my word to her.